Topic updated: 2023-08-26

 Indeed in june 1997, he sent a socking message, indirectly.
 In the middle of an interview at the E3 in Atlanta, two simple sentences made him the nemesis of most of the Sega's fans: "We did a mistake with the Saturn" and "The Saturn is not our future", announcing a new device for the end of 1998.
 Those two phrases, repeated out of context didn't help to put confidence in third-party developers and potential buyers who were still hesitating between the Saturn and the PSX.
 In the meantime, the PSX received all the sequels to the hits mentionned earlier in this article and also exclusive system-sellers like Final Fantasy VII...

 In a few months the vision of the future of the Sega Saturn has completely changed.
 From hope and excitement fans were led to a dark future, leaving them three choices: 1) wait and see, 2) wait for the next console, the Dreamcast (then named the Katana Project) which was going to be announced soon, 3) or to sell their Saturn to buy a competing machine.
-The rest of the year confirmed them that the Saturn was to be abandonned, the quantity of releases dropping and system-sellers games disapperaring, even some hits released in Japan were not adapted to the western market.
-In the begin of the year 1998, releases of the Saturn had become more and more rare while the PSX was still on the edge of the popularity (and hits like Metal Gear Solid were still to come).
-Among the last few games released on the western market, Fifa 98 and NHL 98, months behind the PSX, N64 and PC versions, were once again small dispointments, lacking behind the PSX equivalent.
+The rest of the year confirmed them that the Saturn was to be abandonned, the quantity of releases dropping and system-sellers games disapperaring, even some hits released in Japan were not adapted to the western market (and even in this case, the port was still not as good that the PSX version, for instance Castlevania: Symphony of the night, which despite extra features for the Saturn version, was clearly done without trying to benefit of the superior 2D capacity of the Sega console).
+In the begin of the year 1998, releases of the Saturn had become more and more rare while the PSX was still on the edge of the popularity (and hits like Metal Gear Solid, Parasite Eve and Silent Hill were still to come).
+Among the last few games released on the western market, FIFA 98 and NHL 98, months behind the PSX, N64 and PC versions, were once again small dispointments, lacking behind their PSX equivalent (regarding Fifa 98, this critic has already been done one year earlier for Fifa 97).

-Finally the official discontinuation of the Saturn was announced on the 5th of november 1998, but games production continued until 1999, almost only in Japan though.
+Finally the official discontinuation of the Saturn, for which rumor could be heard in spring 1998 when the console was receiving its last notable games (Riven, Panzer Dragoon Saga*), was announced on the 5th of november 1998, but games production continued until 1999, almost only in Japan though.
 It is interesting to wonder what would have been the future of Sega if the Saturn had not known such a fate.
 Would the Dreamcast have been released so early ?
 Would Sega have maintained both the Saturn and the Dreamcast as Sony did with the PSX (until 2002) and the PS2?
 In any case, unlike what is sometimes considered like a certainty, the Saturn was not the fatal blow to Sega as a console manufacturer.
 It was the initial one, and the company never fully recovered.
 The failure of the console, despite the aborted career, costed a huge amount of money to the manufacturer.
 The firm had one chance to recover and to get back to the peak of its popularity like 5 years earlier.
 This chance was named "Dreamcast".

 The Dreamcast had the difficult mission to put Sega back on the track.

 You know what followed: it was not enough, and this time Sega was not faulty.
 The Sega Dreamcast had a good design and was may be a little bit ahead of its time.
 Despite encouraging figures in the beginning, the 128 bits console did not reach the expectation and SOJ had to let it go in 2001, "it was a matter of life or death" for the company.
-This time the culprits were players, who after the poor launching of the Saturn and its premature (for them) drop of support by Sega let them distrustful, at best, or even angry for some of them.
+This time the culprits were players, who after the poor launching of the Saturn and its premature (for them) drop of support by Sega let them distrustful, at best, or even angry for some of them (let's remind that the failure of the Saturn was the third of a list over the previous years, after the MegaCD and 32X ones).
 I remember in fall 1999, while walking in a mall in southern France, the newly released Dreamcast was being promoted in a stand.
 A lot of people were around the various screens, and I clearly remember one guy saying "Well.
 That's great indeed...
 But I will wait for the Playstation 2".
 I think we all heard this sentence in those days, and it clearly sum-up what of lot of us thought (I still have a Dreamcast though, but I bought it around 2004 when it was already discontinued, and it is clearly a good system).
+On top of that Sony, was already marketing its future PS2, which would include a DVD player...

 But let's not be so assertive, third-party editors played their role here.
 EA for instance did not want to develop games for the Dreamcast.
 I have read many reasons, none of them being certain, but in any case the absence of some hits like the FIFA series, Madden... didn't help.